vardhan341/api-docs/rest-api/sys/floorplan.md

 > 🔒 Requires user role `floorplan-list`

 {% hint style="info" %}
 You can also get a list of records based when they were created or updated.
 This is useful if you want to get a list of records created after or before a particular point in time.
 You can also use range query parameters for all date, integer and decimal properties.
 {% endhint %}

 {% api-method method="get" host="https://spaces.nexudus.com/api" path="/sys/floorplans" %}
 {% api-method-summary %}
-By date range
+By date or number range
 {% endapi-method-summary %}

 {% api-method-description %}
-Gets a list of floorplans based on the date when they were created or updated.
+Gets a list of floorplans based on a range of dates, integer or decimal properties.
 {% endapi-method-description %}

 {% api-method-spec %}
 {% api-method-request %}

 {% api-method-headers %}
 {% api-method-parameter name="Authorization" type="string" required=true %}
 Basic Authentication token.
 Base64 encoding of 'username:password'.
 {% endapi-method-parameter %}
 {% api-method-parameter name="Content" type="string" required=true %}
 application/json
 {% endapi-method-parameter %}